GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

         13:13:52.000 Hello, Jeff

-Congratulations, you have successfully set up background job processing on Google App Engine with Google Cloud Pub/Sub.
+Congratulations, you have successfully set up background job processing on App Engine with Cloud Pub/Sub.

 ## Cleaning up